livekit-examples/realtime-playground/README.md

 ### /agent

-This directory contains the agent implementation.
-There are two versions, one in Python and one in TypeScript.

-1. `playground_agent.py` - Built on the LiveKit [Python Agents framework](https://github.com/livekit/agents)
+This directory contains the agent implementation in build on the LiveKit [Python Agents framework](https://github.com/livekit/agents).
-2. `playground_agent.ts` - Built on the LiveKit [Node.js Agents framework](https://github.com/livekit/agents-js)

 ### /web